-What if I need financial assistance with technology or other emergency funding?
+Can I get financial assistance with technology or other emergency funding?

 The Division of the Vice Provost for University Life’s Access and Retention Fund provides one-time emergency funds or opportunity grants to help low-income and/or first-generation students.
-Visit here for more details.
+Learn more about emergency and opportunity funding here

 Will there be any co-curricular events or initiatives I can participate in?

 Yes!
 The Undergraduate Division is planning to offer a wide variety of online co-curricular activities and events.